 • Bishop’s Beach Park, where you and the kids can make all sorts of intertidal discoveries in tide pools.

 • Homer Farmers Market.
 Smaller, friendlier and funkier than big markets in Anchorage and Fairbanks.
-Open Wednesday and Saturday.
+Open Wednesdays and Saturdays.

 • Two Sisters Bakery: This Homer mainstay located off Bishop’s Beach makes killer pastries.
 Make it your last stop on the way out of town and stock up on savory pastries, Danishes and a strong cup of fair trade, organic coffee for the road.

-If photos of hoisting a king salmon and carving turns in the Tordrillo Mountains aren’t impressive enough, there’s this: Among the lodge’s guides are former Olympic gold medal downhill champion Tommy Moe and Dave Hahn, who, according to Outside Magazine, has reached the summit of Everest 15 times — the most of any non-Sherpa climber — and the top of Denali 21 times.
+If photos of hoisting a king salmon and carving turns in the Tordrillo Mountains aren’t impressive enough, there’s this: Among the lodge’s guides are former Olympic gold medal downhill champion Tommy Moe and Dave Hahn, who, according to Outside Magazine, has reached the summit of Everest 15 times — the most of any non-Sherpa climber.

 This time of year, many Alaskans — and more than a few visitors — will be elbow to elbow, combat fishing in various Southcentral waterways.
 Not you.